SimbaBuilds/Juniper_React_Native/background_audio_findings.md

 - Battery optimization exemption
 - Audio focus management

-The audio processing occurs at the system level before it reaches our AudioRecord, making it impossible to obtain the same quality audio that the wake word model was trained on.
+The audio processing occurs at the system level before it reaches our AudioRecord, making it impossible to obtain the same quality audio that the wake word model was trained on

 ## Technical Details
 - **Model**: OpenWakeWord "Juniper" trained on normal audio levels